NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 \textbf{\textit{Weight Matrix Visualization}:} To extract the knowledge learned by the trained neural network, and thereby, validate the surrogate model (\textbf{R5}), we present various techniques to analyze its weight matrices.
 Fig.~\ref{visual_design_1}(h) shows the weight matrix ($35 \times 1024$) between the input layer and the first hidden layer (H$_0$).
 The rows correspond to the 35 input parameters and the columns correspond to the final weights assigned to the 1024 neurons in H$_0$ layer.
-On clicking the matrix, the weights get sorted row-wise, which helps identify interesting weight distribution patterns as shown in fig.~\ref{visual_design_1}(h$_1$).
-On hovering the mouse over the rows, we display the shape of the corresponding weight distribution for the respective parameter in a pop-up window (fig.~\ref{visual_design_1}(h$_2$)).
-Based on the patterns observed in the final weight matrix ($500 \times 400$) between the last hidden layer (H$_2$) and the output layer, as shown in fig.~\ref{visual_design_1}(i), we offer a separate set of interactions to study the matrix.
-We provide a row selection probe in the form of a sliderbar with an arrowhead (fig.~\ref{visual_design_1}(j)) to select the rows with interesting weight patterns.
-The selected row index is highlighted in the side and a zoomed-in view of the row is displayed (fig.~\ref{visual_design_1}(i$_1$)).
+On clicking the matrix, \clrb{the weights are sorted in ascending order for each row of the matrix}, which helps identify interesting weight distribution patterns as shown in \clrr{Fig.~\ref{visual_design_1}(h$_1$)}. \clrb{Detailed explanation about the interesting weight patterns and their importance is provided in Section 7.2}.
+On hovering the mouse over the rows, we display the shape of the corresponding weight distribution for the respective parameter in a pop-up window (\clrr{Fig.~\ref{visual_design_1}(h$_2$)}).
+Based on the patterns observed in the final weight matrix ($500 \times 400$) between the last hidden layer (H$_2$) and the output layer, as shown in \clrr{Fig.~\ref{visual_design_1}(i)}, we offer a separate set of interactions to study the matrix.
+We provide a row selection probe in the form of a sliderbar with an arrowhead (\clrr{Fig.~\ref{visual_design_1}(j)}) to select the rows with interesting weight patterns.
+The selected row index is highlighted in the side and a zoomed-in view of the row is displayed (\clrr{Fig.~\ref{visual_design_1}(i$_1$)}).
 Fig.~\ref{visual_design_1}(k) shows the average parameter sensitivity chart corresponding to the neuron in the penultimate layer (H$_2$), which is responsible for the selected weight pattern.